0x0f0f0f/gobba/README.md

 ## Installation
 To install, you need to have `opam` (OCaml's package manager) and a recent OCaml distribution installed on your system.
+**gobba** has 3 main development dependencies you have to install on your system:

+* `cblas`
+* `openblas`
+* `lapacke`

+These packages may or may not be present in the package repositories of your operating system.
+If they are, please be sure to install the development versions of these packages.

 You can install **gobba** by running
 ```bash
 opam install gobba